NiLaScience/Vibecoding-Sidequest-Starterpack/videos/intro.md

 Project 4 is building a podcasting database that uses AI natively to enable users to search for relevant clips from their favorite podcasts and create supercuts.
 This is a really valuable application that, at least right now, does not exist anywhere and could become your jumping board to starting a company.
 Project 5 is even more ambitious: you will attempt to build an app that uses AI to generate educational videos that are 10x better than anything out there at the moment.
 We have looked at many of the existing tools that claim to do this, and decided that someone with proper knowlege of AI first development could build something better than all the competition within 2 weeks.

 To get started, clone the github repository for this course, watch the video guides or just read through the written guides in the repo.
 Then, carrying all the momentum you are experiencing right now from deciding to take on this challenge, you should dive into the first project.

+And always remember: this is a sidequest, not a course.
+You are in charge of your own learning and building.
+I am here to guide you, but you are the one who will be doing the work.
+So get out there, build something, and let's see where this journey takes us.
+And don't worry, more than 100 people in Gauntlet AI did exactly what you are about to do, and it paid off for every single one of them.